Cristiandi/nestjs-auth-extension-course/README.md

 Whenever a refresh token was used to issue a new pair of tokens, we'll invalidate the original one (or old refresh token) so it can't be used again in the future.
 To do all of this, we're going to add a Redis database to our stack.
 ## Automatic reuse detection
 This is a security feature that prevents a refresh token from being used more than once.
 This is done by storing a record of the refresh token in the database.
 When a refresh token is used to issue a new pair of tokens, we'll invalidate the original one (or old refresh token) so it can't be used again in the future.
 To do all of this, we're going to add a Redis database to our stack.
+## Role-based access control (RBAC)
+Is a policy-neutral access-control mechanism defined around roles and privileges.
+## Claim based authorization
+Represents what the subject can do, not what the subject is.
+When implementing claims-based authorization, instead of defining a set of roles that can be assigned to users, we define multiple permissions and then have the ability to grant those permissions to individual users.